creativetimofficial/notus-react/README.md

 ### A beautiful Starter Admin and Presentation Template for TailwindCSS and React.

+Start your development with a Free Tailwindcss and React Admin and Presentation Starter Kit Template.
+Let Tailwind Webapp React amaze you with its cool features and build tools and get your project to a whole new level.

 Tailwind Webapp React is Free and Open Source.
-It features multiple HTML elements and it comes with dynamic components for React.
+It features multiple HTML and React elements and it comes with dynamic components for React.

-### CSS Components

-Tailwind Webapp React comes with 120 Fully Coded CSS elements.

-### Pages

-This project also comes with 9 sample pages.

-### React Components

-We also feature 16 dynamic components.
+It is based on [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation?ref=tw-github-readme) by Creative Tim, and it is build with both presentation pages, and pages for an admin dashboard.

+Speed up your web development with a beautiful product made by <a href="https://creative-tim.com/" target="_blank">Creative Tim </a>.
+If you like bright and fresh colors, you will love this Free Tailwindcss Template!
+It features a huge number of components that can help you create amazing websites.

 ### Get Started